Finite Scale Lyapunov Analysis of Temperature Fluctuations in Homogeneous Isotropic Turbulence: Self--Similar temperature spectrum

-An ordinary differential equation which describes the spatial evolution of $f_\theta$ is now derived from Eq. (\ref{f_theta II}), adopting the hypothesis of self-similarity of \cite{Karman49}, \cite{George1}-\cite{George2}, and using the proposed closure of the Corrsin equation.
+An ordinary differential equation which describes the spatial evolution of $f_\theta$ is now derived from Eq. (\ref{f_theta II}), adopting the hypothesis of self--similarity of \cite{Karman49}, \cite{George1, George2}, and using the proposed closure of the Corrsin equation.